 We have many legitimate interests for which we hold, retain, process and share pupils' personal data.
+This ground is therefore used for a large number of reasons.
 The GDPR states that the exception to using this ground is where it is detrimental to a pupil's rights.